EgoIncarnate/pieceplustree/README.md

 We do have one invariant that must be kept across all nodes.
 The data elements must not have gaps in them (so we know how to quickly place new elements without finding a free slot).
-Since we have a queue for sorting, we can just fast-removal in the array by taking the tail element and moving it into the removed elements position.
+Since we have a queue for sorting, we can use fast-removal in the array by taking the tail element and moving it into the removed element position.
-Then we just update the queue which is `O(1)` because we know our positioning.
+Then we update the queue which is `O(1)` as we already know our raw bucket position.

 ## TODO